Interactive Storytelling

 Caret

 In 2013, I bought a Chromebook and was shocked to discover that there wasn't a good offline text editor available for Chrome OS, so I built one myself.
-Caret is a professional-grade tabbed text editor built around the Ace editing component.
-It features fully-configurable menus and keybindings, open file memory, a command/go-to palette, and more.
-It's the best offline editor available on Chrome OS, and it's battle-tested--every version since 0.0.16 has been written in Caret, and it's been used by members of the Chromium team to work on the browser itself.
+Caret is a full-strength tabbed text editor built around the Ace editing component, featuring fully-configurable menus and keybindings, open file memory, a command/go-to palette, and more.
+It had almost half a million users and was one of the best editors available on the platform, used in classrooms and by professional developers around the world until Google killed Chrome Apps for "lack of interest."

 -